A5: Core implementation – DUE Friday, Nov. 9 @ 12:30am

 Step 4: Update Your Development Plan

 Follow the development plan you created last week, and update it as you go.
 Mark tasks that have been completed and add new ones if you need to.
 Make sure that your next week is planned out with goals and who is responsible for each task.
 Re-evaluate your stretch goals and what's feasible and what isn't.
-You may decide that your plan is too ambitious, or you may decide that your plan is too conservative; maneuver accordingly.
+You may decide that your plan is too ambitious, or you may decide that your plan is too conservative; maneuver accordingly, but keep your TA in the loop if you're planning on making any major changes.

 Step 5: Task Description